 In 1998 he was voted Outstanding PA Educator of the Year by the American Academy of Physician Assistants (AAPA) and received the President’s Award from the Association of Physician Assistant Programs (APAP).
 In 2007 he received the Distinguished Service Award from the Utah Medical Association.
 In 2009 he received the Research Achievement Award from the Physician Assistant Education Association (PAEA).
 In 2010 he received the Outstanding PA of the Year Award from the AAPA.
 In 2011 he received the Global Health Excellence and Leadership Award by the University of Utah.
 In 2016, Dr. Pedersen received the PAEA Lifetime Achievement Award.

 In 2022, Don Pedersen and Kathy Pedersen created the Don Pedersen Endowed Chair in the Division of Physician Assistant Studies at the University of Utah.
 This is Utah’s first endowed chair in PA studies. (from UtahMed article: A New Chapter in a Living Legacy by Wayne Lewis)

 Dr. Pedersen has been oil painting for the past 15 year and has had numerous shows of his works.
 He donates paintings to charity and the Physician Assistant Foundation (PAF) and displays many of his works at the Utah Program.
 He enjoys skiing and surfing.
 Don and Kathy currently volunteer as physician assistants at free clinics in Salt Lake City and also pursue international opportunities for PAs and PA students.

 Acknowledgments: This biography was written by Don Pedersen and was submitted to the Society in October 2012.
-The photograph in the banner is courtesy of Dr. Pedersen.
-The rest of the photographs are courtesy of the PA History Society.
+The photographs are courtesy of Dr. Pedersen.